E.L. Haynes Public Charter School E.L. Haynes Public Charter School

 E.L.
 Haynes Public Charter School

-Located in Washington, D.C., the internationally recognized pre-K-12th-grade school is committed to equity in education.
+The Washington, D.C. school teaches pre-K to 12th-grade students and is committed to equity in education.

 Modeling an Equitable Approach to Education